nucleom42/rubee/readme.md

   config.logger = { logger: MyLogger, env: }
 end
 ```

-Or you can use the default logger
+Or you can use the default logger.
+Let's consider example with welcome controller and around hook:
 ```ruby
 # app/controllers/welcome_controller.rb
 class WelcomeController < Rubee::BaseController